rubyworks/rc/README.md

       end
     end

+Or via a second config argument:

+    config :qed, :cov do
+      require 'simplecov'
+      ...
+    end

 When utilizing the tool, set the profile via an environment variable.

     $ profile='cov' qed

+Some tools that support RC out-of-the-box, may support a profile command line option for specifying the profile.

+    $ qed -p cov

+Still other tools might utilize profiles to a more specific purpose of the tool at hand.
+Consult the tool's documentation for details.

 ## Qualifications

-RC can be used with any Ruby-based commandline tool can be required by the same name as the tool, e.g. `rake` can be required via `require 'rake'`, and there exists some means of configuring the tool via a toplevel/global interface, or has been customized to directly support RC.
+RC can be used with any Ruby-based commandline tool that can be required by the same name as the tool, e.g. `rake` can be required via `require 'rake'`, and there exists some means of configuring the tool via a toplevel/global interface, or the tool has been customized to directly support RC.

-## Customization
+## Customization (WORK IN PROGRESS)

 A tool can provide dedicated support for RC by loading the `rc/interface` script and defining a `processor` procedure.
 For example, the `detroit` project defines: